 The School may at its discretion make telephone contact with any referee to verify the details of the written reference provided.
-The School will particularly be checking that any electronic references received are from a legitimate source.
+Any references received electronically will be verified with a telephone call being made to check validity and content.

 All internal candidates who apply for a new role at the School will have their application assessed in accordance with this procedure.
 References will be taken up on all internal candidates as part of the application process but can be provided by colleagues as the School will be the most recent employer.